Nurturing a culture of trust

 (Formula for calculation of stock remuneration)

-・While the ratio of basic remuneration to executive bonuses to stock
+(d) Ratio of basic remuneration to performance-linked remuneration (executive bonuses and stock remuneration)

 (2) Reasons that the Board of Directors has judged that the